taikedz-mt/formspeccer/README.md

 # Minetest FormSpeccer

-A lightweight mini-API for creating and managing formspecs without having to contend with its /specialist/ syntax....

 (C) Tai Kedzierski

 License: LGPLv3

+A lightweight mini-API for creating and managing formspecs without having to contend with its... _specialised_ syntax....

 Currently supports